-A Solo 401(k) is a qualified retirement plan allowing business owners and their spouses to shelter up to $55,000-$61,000 of income from taxes each year.
-Solo 401(k)s are like any other 401(k) except they are lower cost and are an option for business owners with no full-time employees.
+A solo 401(k) is a specialized qualified retirement plan allowing business owners and their spouses to shelter up to $57,000 to $63,500 of income from taxes each year.
+Solo 401(k)s are attractive because they function like any other 401(k) except at lower cost and are an option for business owners with no full-time employees.

 How a Solo 401(k) Plan Works

-This makes a Solo 401(k) cheaper and easier to administer for a single participant while providing the same tax benefits and general investment options.
-For this reason, a Solo 401(k) is a great retirement savings plan for solopreneurs or those who earn 1099 income and are looking to shelter income or profits from their business.
+Having one participant makes a solo 401(k) cheaper and easier to administer while providing the same tax benefits and general investment options.
+For this reason, a solo 401(k) is a great retirement savings plan for solopreneurs or those who earn 1099 income and are looking to shelter income or profits from their business.

 - Solopreneurs and their spouses

 - Businesses that rely on independent contractors instead of full-time employees

 - Freelancers and independent consultants